Getting Started with Althea Operator Tools

 Bandwidth Price displays that router’s net cost per GB of data (this is calculated as the sum total of all downstream and upstream traffic).
 This Bandwidth Price includes payments to all upstream relays, gateways, and exits.

-Latency to Exit displays the router’s average latency over the past short while ask dev team how long, 60 mins?
+Latency to Exit displays the average of the previous hour of the router’s latency.
 Since this number is an average, it is easily skewed by outliers.
 The instantaneous latency to exit is available on the Neighbors window, and should be cross referenced when monitoring this value.

 Connection to upstream will primarily display an up or down state, with a few specific outlier possibilities.
 In this example, the router was recently down (because I unplugged it), then during the first few minutes of being online the bandwidth shaper throttled the connection, hence ‘Throttled for Stability’.
 A few moments later, the connection is flagged ‘OK’ and the throttling is automatically removed.